mokuzaru/roomba_code_v2/README.md

     Interrupts pin 2 and pin 3
     Emergency stop

-Note: if you decided to change the controller, could be a problem with frecuency rate with the drivers and logoc level.
+Note: if you decided to change the controller, could be a problem with frecuency rate with the drivers and logic level.

 On behave of rpi code was integraded the part whom manage BLE server with tracking code.